dman14/Super-Resolution-using-Hierarchical-VAEs/README.md

 For the Training/Testing data, the datasets can be downloaded from [here](https://drive.google.com/drive/folders/1jHOhRjfZiLhNQc92vMqy0kLXROmfKjYn?usp=sharing).
 For Training the General100 dataset was used, while for Testing the Set14 was used.

+Also, all the packages from requirements.txt are needed in order to run the notebooks.
 ## Results